+These tours would be a great addition to a babymoon trip!
 I wish I had had the time to do one of these tours because a friend of mine said the one she went on of the French Quarter was just so fantastic.
-Her guide was a great storyteller and loved brining the city to life.
+Her guide was a great storyteller and loved bringing the city to life.
 This company is small, very personal, and offers a variety of great tours from a “Dead Sexy” tour of a cemetery to sigh-seeing the “Garden District Grandeur”.

 2. Plantation Tours

-- Oak Alley: One fo the most stately and well-preserved plantations in the country, also used as a location for filming such movies as Interview With a Vampire.
+- Oak Alley: One of the most stately and well-preserved plantations in the country, also used as a location for filming movies such as Interview With a Vampire.

 - Houma House: Take a day tour, eat and drink, or even stay the night.
-Houma House offers an un-parralleled look into life in Antebellum Louisiana
+Houma House offers an unparalleled look into life in Antebellum Louisiana

 - Destrehan Plantation: This plantation is only a 30-minute drive from New Orleans so it’s a bit easier to do if you have dinner plans back in the city.
 It’s similar to Oak Alley but reviews say it’s more informative.

-- Laura Plantation: This is touted as the most unique of the New Orleans plantations if only because it was a Creole plantation and therefore the architecture and history will differ significanty from the others in the area.
+- Laura Plantation: This is touted as the most unique of the New Orleans plantations if only because it was a Creole plantation.
+Therefore the architecture and history will differ significantly from the others in the area.
 If you’re looking for a more realistic view of plantation life, including treatment and life of slaves, then this is the plantation I’d most highly recommend.

 3. Swamp Tours

 Looking for some wildlife and environmental history of the bayou?
 Check out these two companies for swamp tours where you’re sure to seem some ‘gators!